elizabeth-trotter/weatherapplication/README.md

 **Name:** Elizabeth Trotter

 **Project Note:** This started off as a school assignment to design & develop our very own weather application.
 It was the first major project in which I was able to implement my newly acquired JavaScript knowledge.
 I have continued to improve the design, add additional features, and refactor the code since then.
-It was a desktop first design, but responsiveness for tablet & mobile was added later.
+This was a desktop first design, and responsiveness for additional screen sizes was added later.

 ## Timeline